 Where to Stay in Noble County?

-- Microtel Inn & Suites – Offers all the standard hotel perks like free wi-fi, a fitness center, flat screen TVs, and included breakfast.
+- Quality Inn & Suites – Offers all the standard hotel perks like free wi-fi, a small fitness center, flat screen TVs, and included breakfast.
 All rooms have coffee makers, microwaves, and mini-fridges.
+Offers wheelchair-accessible rooms.

 - Seneca Lake Park – If you plan to spend time at Seneca Lake, there are cabins and seasonal campsites available.
 The vacation cabins have two bedrooms, kitchens, and screened in porches.
 Perfect spot for outdoorsy types and those who want to RV or tent camp in summer.